Comma0101/holm-school/02-How-To-Be-A-Not-Rich-Computer-Scientist.md

 ### Live at Home

 If you're just studying computer science until you get a job, you will find you have more time to study when you don't have to have a job to pay rent for a studio apartment (which you have to pay cable internet costs for, utilities, etc.).
 Though living at home while you're 18-22 is no treat, the money saved is worth it especially when studying computer science offers so many opportunities to land a great job and move on to the next chapter of your life.
 I recommend going to a college that's in your home town just so you don't have to pay for rent.
 If you get away from home by going to the public library or a makerspace to study each day, carrying your lunch and dinner with you, you can get away with just being at home to sleep.
 If you work on your lifestyle so that you're no longer drinking, there's no reason why not to live at home and save hundreds of dollars a month.
-Your main focus is on studying computer science.</p>
+Your main focus is on studying computer science.

 ### Drop alcohol and coffee and pot and diet soda